spencermwoo/anonymouth/README.md

 While the corresponding Driver class:

 - Handles all listeners
-- Hanldes most backend/data manipulation and updating
+- Handles most backend/data manipulation and updating

 Again, these are just general guidelines.
-Sometimes it makes more sense to just have one class handle everything if it's a small object, or sometimes it doesn't make sense to have a seperate Panel/Window class but it does to have a Driver class, etc. You just need to use your best judgement on what will make things more organized and easier to understand.
+Sometimes it makes more sense to just have one class handle everything if it's a small object, or sometimes it doesn't make sense to have a separate Panel/Window class but it does to have a Driver class, etc. You just need to use your best judgement on what will make things more organized and easier to understand.

 ##### ---Package / Organizing Convention---